napari/napari.github.io/0.9.0/_sources/naps/9-multiple-canvases.md

 In order to facilitate discussion - this NAP will use the following definitions.

 *Viewer* - Currently maps basically 1:1 to the napari application main window, including canvas, dims sliders, layer list, layer controls, and dock widgets.
 Related is the `ViewerModel`, a class in napari that maintains the state of the Viewer.
+This NAP plans to keep window-related stuff on the `ViewerModel` class.

-*Canvas* - Currently usually used to refer to the central widget of the napari Viewer which renders the data from the current slice, as well as keeping track of all the visualisation scenegraph from vispy and various other napari-vispy interfaces.
+*Canvas* - Formerly used to refer to the central widget of the napari Viewer which renders the data from the current slice, as well as keeping track of all the visualisation scenegraph from vispy and various other napari-vispy interfaces.
+Now also a model accessible on the `ViewerModel` that controls canvas and "screen" related features (such as overlays and the grid mode).

-*View* - New term introduced by this NAP in order to formalize and disentangle the previous notions of *Canvas* and *Viewer*.
-This NAP introduces a `View` class in napari with its own `Layerlist`, `Dims`, and `Camera`.
+*View* - New term introduced by this NAP in order to formalize and disentangle the previous notions of *Canvas*, *Viewer* and *Window*.
+This NAP introduces a `View` class in napari with its own `Layerlist`, `Dims`, `Canvas` and `Scene`.

 *Layer* - The base unit of the napari image data model.
 Currently, a `ViewerModel` maintains an ordered list of `Layers` that it may display on its `View`.